 He is currently fulfilling a Winnipeg Arts Council grant for the composition of a new oratorio, as well as the design of new instruments to perform the work.

 Lyndsay Ladobruk art work has been shown in galleries and venues across Winnpeg.
-She has also has shown nationaly and internationaly.
+She has also has shown nationally and internationally.
 Lyndsay is the Co-founder of her own artist run center called The Central Canadian Center for Performance.
 Lyndsay attended the Universtiy of Manitoba with a thesis in Video art and a major in Drawing.
-She began teaching Children Adutls and teens 6 years ago with the the focus on giving the student their own creative voice and freedom.
+She began teaching children, adutls, and teens 6 years ago with the the focus on giving the student their own creative voice and freedom.